-Although the pie charts in Figures 22 and 23 show the relative contributions of the different use types to the overall and seasonal water use, they do not capture the changing total water use during the year or within an average day.
+Although the pie charts in Figure 22 and 23 show the relative contributions of the different use types to the overall and seasonal water use, they do not capture the changing total water use during the year or within an average day.
 Figure 25 shows the variation in water use over the year, averaged over all dwellings.
 It should be noted that few of the dwellings contained a complete dataset over a full year; hence, the results are averaged over different dwellings' use in different months.
 A more complete dataset would help to provide more reliable results.
 However, the general patterns of enhanced consumption during the Spring and particularly Summer, with the lowest consumption in Winter, are well captured.
 The increase in outdoor use in Spring and Summer is also to be expected, as is the increase in absolute volumes used for showers in these months (even if the relative contribution of shower events remained unchanged).

-Table 9 provides a seasonal summary of the data shown in Figure 25, including the mean, median and standard deviation across the entire dataset and the 95% confidence interval in the mean (calculated using the t-distribution).
+Table 7 provides a seasonal summary of the data shown in Figure 25, including the average across the entire dataset.
 It is important to note that the daily resampled data below were calculated after removing the effects of any leaks and drips, such that these are not included.
 It is also clear that the high average outdoor water use during the summer months was due to very high use in some dwellings, leading to very large standard deviations for this use type.
-As noted elsewhere in this report, the variability was very high across the dataset in general, even in Winter.
+As noted elsewhere in this report, the variability was very high across the dataset, even during Winter when the water use was relatively low.